iluwatar/java-design-patterns/update-method/README.md

 ---

 ## Intent
-Update method pattern simulates a collection of independent objects by telling each to process one frame of behavior at a time.
+The update method pattern simulates a collection of independent objects by telling each to process one frame of behavior at a time.

 ## Explanation
 The game world maintains a collection of objects.
 Each object implements an update method that simulates one frame of the object’s behavior.
 Each frame, the game updates every object in the collection.